ericcornelissen/eslint-plugin-top/CONTRIBUTING.md

 - Commit to the new branch and push the commit(s).
 - Open a Pull Request against `main`.

-### Development Details
+### Getting Started

 Before you start making changes you should run `npm install`.
-This ensures your local development environment is setup and ready to go.
-All code and tests are written in TypeScript, documentation in Markdown, and scripts using JavaScript.
+This ensures your local development environment is set up and ready to go.
+Next, consider running `npm run verify` to make sure you're ready to get started.

+If these steps do not _just work_, please [open an issue] and share your experience.
+This way, we can improve the experience for future contributors.

 When making contributions, make sure your changes are [tested](#testing), [formatted](#formatting), and [analyzed](#analyzing).